What requirements must coffee comply with to be allowed on the European market?

 Another strategy to ensure food safety as a producer is to follow good agricultural practices.
 The main standards in this area are provided by GLOBALG.A.P.
 They are voluntary standards for the certification of agricultural production processes that provide safe and traceable products.
 GLOBALG.A.P. has a special Green Coffee standard, which covers production from pre-harvest activities such as soil management and plant protection product application to post-harvest handling and waste management.

 In the event of repeated non-compliance of specific products originating from particular countries, such as a health certificate or analytical test report, stricter conditions are required for import.
-Products from countries that have shown repeated non-compliance are put on a list included in the Annex of European Commission Regulation 669/2009.
+Products from countries that have shown repeated non-compliance are put on a list included in the Annex of European Commission Implementing Regulation (EU) 2019/1793.
+The list of products and countries subjected is updated regularly.
+It is important to keep up-to-date on developments despite the limited nature of the increased checks for coffee.

 - Check the European Commission’s guidance document for information on certain key questions related to import requirements and the European rules on food hygiene and official food controls.